Tramadol Addiction: Sign and Symptoms

 In many cases, patients are prescribed tramadol for short-term use after a medical procedure.
 But occasionally, doctors will prescribe tramadol for the management of chronic pain, such as osteoarthritis, in which patients may take tramadol for a longer period of time.5 This increases the risk of developing a tolerance and dependence on tramadol.

-Even when taking tramadol as prescribed, there’s a chance you may still experience side effects, but abusing tramadol significantly increases your risk of experiencing adverse effects, such as:1
+Even when taking tramadol as prescribed, there’s a chance you may still experience side effects.
+Abusing this medication significantly increases your risk of experiencing adverse effects, such as:

 • Sleep problems